How to use AI Tools for Research and Writing

 Even if you are experienced in using Logos for research and writing, have you wondered whether the AI Tools in Logos can augment and extend what you are able to do?
 Maybe to find some additional insight or to discover books in your library that have something significant to say about the question or topic you are studying?

-In this article, we'll work through an example, looking at how the doctrine of the trinity developed, to see some of the added value that Logos AI Tools can bring to this type of research.
+In this article, we'll work through an example, looking at how the doctrine of the Trinity developed, to see some of the added value that Logos AI Tools can bring to this type of research.

 Play

-We will start with an All Search, asking the question How did the doctrine of the trinity develop?
+We will start with an All Search, asking the question How did the doctrine of the Trinity develop?

-History Of The Doctrine Of The Trinity
+All Search - History Of The Doctrine Of The Trinity (V45)

 1. The synopsis section shows a summary of the most relevant search results with links to the supporting articles.